jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 #### The jar file

 At this point we are pretty committed to thinking the `SerializationDumper.jar` is the key to the next step.
-Maybe there was hard coded credentials?
+Maybe there were hard coded credentials?

 I grabbed a [java decompiler](http://java-decompiler.github.io/) and dumped the program in it.

-Nothing really stood out in the file, it was a fairly complex java program to be sure (also because all of the comments had been removed by the compiler), but the file itself seemed purely functional with nothing hidden.
+Nothing really stood out in the file, it was a fairly complex java program to be sure (also because all the comments had been removed by the compiler), but the file itself seemed purely functional with nothing hidden.

 Here is a snippet from the decompiled `SerializationDumper.class`:
 ```java